What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 • Data scientist: primarily creates machine learning models (supervised, unsupervised) [profile].

-• Data coach: primarily helps decision makers make data-driven decisions.
+• Data coach: primarily helps decision-makers make data-driven decisions.

 • Data steward: responsible for data quality and definitions.